Hadronomy/solo-tid-project/docs/informe.typ

   caption: "Decision Tree Classifier Confusion Matrix, Without Preprocessing", ) <naive-dtc-cm>

-Analyzing the results in @naive-dtc-scores
+Analyzing the results in @naive-dtc-scores:

 #par(first-line-indent: 0em)[
 / Accuracy: represents the proportion of correctly classified instances out of the total instances.
 In this case, the classifier achieves an accuracy of approximately $65%$, indicating that about $65%$ of the home loan applications are correctly classified as either approved or rejected.